LightBoy01/ai-job-spot/src/articles/ai-in-cybersecurity.md

 However, this powerful new shield has a formidable new sword to contend with.
 The same AI that powers our defenses is also available to our adversaries, creating a new, high-stakes arms race.
 AI-powered attacks are no longer theoretical; they are an emerging reality.
 We are seeing the rise of polymorphic malware that constantly changes its code to evade detection, and hyper-realistic "deepfake" phishing attacks where a trusted executive's voice can be convincingly mimicked in a phone call.

 This escalation means that the cybersecurity landscape is becoming a battleground of competing algorithms.
 The challenge is no longer just about defending against human ingenuity, but about anticipating the moves of an AI that can learn, adapt, and probe for weaknesses with inhuman speed and persistence.
 As this adversarial game intensifies, the need for robust, adaptable, and ethically-grounded AI systems becomes paramount.
-For a deeper dive into the broader ethical questions this raises, see our discussion on [Internal Link: Navigating the Ethical Landscape of Artificial Intelligence].
+For a deeper dive into the broader ethical questions this raises, see our discussion on Navigating the Ethical Landscape of Artificial Intelligence.

 ## The Human Insight: The Analyst as a Digital Detective